rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

   testDimension: "true",
 });
 ```
-This example will map to Pinterest `ViewCategory` event.
+This example will map the event to the Pinterest `ViewCategory` event.

 ```javascript
 rudderanalytics.page("I am new page with no name", {
   path: "path"
 });
 ```

-This example will map to Pinterest `PageVisit` event.
+The above example will map the event to Pinterest `PageVisit` event.

 ## Identify

-To support the second scenario, where a user visits your site anonymously, but is identified at a later point, you do not need to change any of the Pinterest destination settings.
-Instead, you can make an identify() call with the user’s email address, which triggers a Pinterest set() method.
-This saves the identification parameters so they can be sent with the next event, so it’s important to set the values as early as possible.
+To support the second scenario in the section above - where a user visits your site anonymously but is identified at a later point - you do not need to change any of the Pinterest destination settings.
+Instead, you can make an `identify()` call with the user’s email address, which triggers Pinterest's `set()` method.
+This method saves the identification parameters so they can be sent with the next event, so it’s important to set the values as early as possible.

+{% hint style="info" %}
-Note: Nothing appears in the network tab in your browser or in the tag helper extension after set() is called.
-However, a hashed value for an 'em' parameter is added in the next event call, in a JSON object encoded in the URL.
+Nothing appears in the **Network** tab in your browser or in the tag helper extension after `set()` is called.
+However, a hashed value for an `em` parameter is added in the next event call, in a JSON object encoded in the URL.
 You can also see the email box in the tag helper extension.
+{% endhint %}

 A sample `identify` call is as shown:

 ```javascript